ConventionCatCorp/ConCatNFC/README.md

 Create signature using private key: `openssl dgst -sha256 -sign ec-secp256k1-priv-key.pem data-file > signature.bin`

 Verify signature using public key: `openssl dgst -sha256 -verify ec-secp256k1-pub-key.pem -signature signature.bin data-file`

+#### Tag 0x03

+Tag issuance count.
+Starts at zero.
+In the case a tag is re-issued, the previous UID in concat will be removed from the attendee's account and the new UID updated, effectively making the old tag unusable (since a reader won't find the password for the old UID anymore)

+#### Tag 0x04

+Tag encoding timestamp.
+This is the time this tag was last written.
+If any part of the tag is updated, this field should be updated as well.

+#### Tag 0x05

+Tag expiry timestamp.
+This tag should be considered invalid after this time.